10 Effective Warm-Up Exercises to Improve Your Beach Volleyball Game

 7. Shoulder Rotations

 Stand tall with your arms relaxed by your sides.
-Keeping your arms straight, lift them up in front of you until they are parallel to the ground.
+Keeping the arms straight, lift them up in front of you until they are parallel to the ground.
 Rotate your arms backward, making large circles.
 After several rotations, reverse the direction.
 This exercise warms up your shoulders, increases joint mobility, and helps prevent injuries during overhead movements in beach volleyball.

 8. Calf Raises